Currituck-class seaplane tender: Construction and career

 The lead ship, Currituck, was constructed at the Philadelphia Navy Yard and entered service in 1944.
 The ship was modernized under the 1957 conversions program at the Philadelphia Naval Shipyard and re-entered service on 20 August 1960.
 The ship was taken out of service and assigned to the Maritime Administration Reserve Fleet in 1968 after the Martin P5M Marlin aircraft were retired from naval service.
-Norton Island, Pine Island and Salisbury Sound were all built by Todd Shipyard on the west coast and entered service by mid-1945.
-In 1948 Norton Island was selected to be converted to a guided missile trials ship.
+Norton Sound, Pine Island and Salisbury Sound were all built by Todd Shipyard on the west coast and entered service by mid-1945.
+In 1948 Norton Sound was selected to be converted to a guided missile trials ship.
 The ship had its two forward 5-inch guns removed and a helicopter platform installed and also had its stern crane removed.
-Norton Island was assigned to the Operation Test and Evaluation Force.
+Norton Sound was assigned to the Operation Test and Evaluation Force.
 The vessel carried out tests with American versions of the German V-1 flying bomb and the US Navy's Aerobee rocket, the RIM-24 Tartar missile system and the RIM-50 Typhon missile system.
+In 1958 Norton Sound would be the launch platform for the Operation Argus nuclear tests in the south Atlantic.
 Pine Island and Salisbury Sound were placed in reserve in 1967.
 Currituck, Pine Island and Salisbury Sound were all stricken from the Naval Vessel Register in the 1970s.